-By implementing a CAPA, enterprises can benefit from:
+By implementing corrective and preventative actions, enterprises can benefit from:

-Now, however, stakeholders can use predefined, but configurable, workflows that are integrated with BOMs, parts, and documents, linking all quality inputs.
-With this connected visibility into multiple independent action threads from complex CAPAs, integrated reporting and effectiveness monitoring provides direct and accurate insight.
+Now, stakeholders can use predefined – but configurable – workflows that are integrated with bills of materials (BOMs), parts, and documents to link all quality inputs.
+With this connected visibility into multiple independent action threads from complex CAPAs through integrated reporting and effectiveness monitoring, organizations gain direct and accurate insight into potential issues.

-Addressing non-conformances, customer complaints, and deviations through CAPAs is the backbone to correcting failures.
-But we can now bolster this process throughout the digitally connected enterprise with the ability to manage CAPAs in real-time and ensure actions taken are impactful and accurate.
+Addressing non-conformances, customer complaints, and deviations is the backbone for correcting failures.
+But organizations can now bolster this process throughout the digitally connected enterprise by managing CAPAs in real time and ensuring stakeholders take impactful, accurate actions.

-With PTC’s industry-leading PLM software, enterprises can digitally connect siloed information and feed that data into a CAPA, providing transparency and quality through the corrective and preventative process in an intelligent way.
+With PTC’s Windchill, the industry-leading PLM software, enterprises can digitally connect siloed information and feed that data into a corrective and preventative action.
+This provides transparency and quality throughout the process in a streamlined way.

-To better understand how to implement quality control into manufacturing practices in order to transform and bring value to an enterprise, check out Aberdeen’s Report, “Weaving Quality into the Digital Thread”.
-For more information about PTC’s solutions for quality management, visit the PLM Quality Management page
+To better understand how to implement quality control into manufacturing practices, read Aberdeen’s Report, “Weaving Quality into the Digital Thread.”
+If you want learn about PTC’s solutions for quality management, please visit the PLM Quality Management page.